 1. Choose your New Host

 Before we move forward, it’s essential to know why WordPress website migration is necessary.
 There may be different scenarios for WordPress users that forced them to transfer their site(s).
 Maybe your site performance slows down due to massive traffic, or you want to switch to an affordable hosting plan or look for reliable support to resolve any issues.
-Whatever the reason might be, there is some risk involved in website migration, and if not handled properly might result in loss of data and sales.
+Whatever the reason might be, there is some risk involved in website migration, and if not handled properly, it might result in loss of data and sales.

 2. Create a Backup of Your WordPress Files